TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

 I) VIP Membership

 37 You may decide to upgrade your membership to VIP status for an additional monthly cost.
 If you choose to become a Tagged VIP, you will be able to elect to have your membership automatically renewed on a monthly basis by enrolling in the auto-renew program.
-If, at any point, you wish to discontinue your VIP membership, you must visit http://www.tagged.com/account\_info.html and select 'CANCEL' at least 3 days prior to your next scheduled automatic payment so that we can process your cancellation properly.
+If, at any point, you wish to discontinue your VIP membership, you may do so at your convenience.
+If your VIP membership account is billed through our website, you must visit http://www.tagged.com/account\_info.html and select 'CANCEL' at least 3 days prior to your next scheduled automatic payment so that we can process your cancellation properly.
+If your VIP membership account is billed through iTunes, you must cancel at least 24 hours prior to your next scheduled automatic payment, by following the process outlined here.

 J) Mobile